 Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-UFF+ method was developed by the CSIRO UFF+ Soil sampling is used to obtain an ultra-fine fraction of the soil, this is analysed to identify elemental concentrations Soil samples are collected using a steel shovel, these samples are sieved passing -2mm in the field to produce a nominal 200g field sample, this sample is processed using the CSIRO UFF+ workflow to produce an ultrafine fraction to analyse for Au & multi-elements.
+UFF+ soil sampling method was developed by the CSIRO UFF+ soil sampling is used to obtain an ultra-fine fraction of the soil (-2μm), this is analysed to identify elemental concentrations.
+Soil samples are collected using a steel shovel, these samples are sieved passing -2mm in the field to produce a nominal 200g field sample, this sample is processed using the CSIRO UFF+ workflow to produce an ultra-fine fraction to analyse for Au & multi-elements.
 The UFF+ sample is treated by four acid mixed acid digest and measured using a spectrometer.
-Another subsample is utilised for Short Wave Infra-Red (SWIR) spectrometry and subsequent analysis of the spectra is used to interpret mineralogy.
-Sample colour, particle size distribution, electrical conductivity and pH is recorded.
-Sample positions surveyed using handheld GPS receivers Sampling contractor is OmniGeoEx Analysis contractor is LabWest Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc). • N/A Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+Another subsample is utilised for Near Infra-Red (NIR) spectrometry and subsequent analysis of the spectra is used to interpret mineralogy.
+Sample colour, particle size distribution, electrical conductivity and pH are also recorded.
+Sample positions are surveyed using handheld GPS receivers, with a nominal horizontal accuracy of 3m.
+Sampling in the field was conducted under contract by OMNI GeoX Pty Ltd Laboratory analysis was conducted under contract by LabWest Minerals Analysis Pty Ltd Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc). • N/A Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of • N/A